 Basketball Offense - 5-Out Zone OffenseBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

-Whenever the ball goes to a wing, we flash the opposite wing (O5) into the high post (free-throw line area).
-It's amazing how often this pass is wide open for a quick shot.
+Ball on the wing.Whenever the ball goes to a wing (diagram C), the opposite wing O3 flashes into the high post (free-throw line area).
+It's amazing how often this pass is open for a quick shot.
 I think sometimes the low defenders get lulled to sleep because we don't have any post players inside for them to defend.
 And, there is no high post player initially to defend, so they may forget about denying the high post pass.
 Whatever the case, this pass and shot is often open.

-Now, if the pass to the high post is denied, the wing (O4) could pass to the corner (O2 in diagram D).
-When the ball goes to the corner, the high post cutter (O5) then cuts to the ball-side block for a possible pass from the corner.
-If the pass is not there, O5 rotates out to the opposite corner, while O3 rotates up the wing.
+Ball in the corner.If the pass to the high post is denied, the wing O4 could pass to the corner (O2 in diagram D).
+When the ball goes to the corner, the high post cutter O3 then cuts to the ball-side block for a possible pass from the corner.
+If the pass is not there, O3 rotates out to the opposite corner, while O5 rotates up the wing.

-The pass from the high post to the opposite wing (diagram G) is usually a good, safe option.
-This could result in an open 3-point shot from the wing (O2), or a pass from O2 to O3 cutting underneath (diagram H).
+Ball in the high post.The pass from the high post to the opposite wing (diagram G) is usually a good, safe option.
+This could result in an open 3-point shot from the wing O2, or a pass from O2 to O3 cutting underneath (diagram H).
 If neither the shot nor the pass to O3 is there, O3 moves out to the ball-side corner.

 O4 cuts through (diagram I) and could get the pass from O2.
 Otherwise, O2 passes back out on top to O1.
 O4 rotates back out to the opposite corner and we are back in our 5-out set.

 - Keep the ball moving.

 - O1 will mostly anchor and run the offense from the top, but can exchange with a wing.

 - Ball on the wing, opposite wing flashes to the high post.